 A full length cDNA construct is flanked by the 30 bp template switch oligo (TSO) sequence,

 AAGCAGTGGTATCAACGCAGAGTACATGGG, on the 5' end and poly-A on the 3' end.
 Some fraction of sequencing reads are expected to contain either or both of these sequences, depending on the fragment size distribution of the sequencing library.
-Reads derived from short RNA molecules are more likely to contain either or both TSO and poly-A sequence than longer RNA molecules.
+Reads derived from short RNA molecules are more likely to contain TSO and/or poly-A sequence than are longer RNA molecules.

 Since the presence of non-template sequence in the form of either template switch oligo (TSO) or poly-A, low-complexity ends confound read mapping, TSO sequence is trimmed from the 5' end of read 2 and poly-A is trimmed from the 3' end prior to alignment.
 Trimming improves the sensitivity of the assay as well as the computational efficiency of the software pipeline.